netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-cic-adc-admin-partition.md

 For Citrix ADC with admin partitions, you must deploy a single instance of Citrix ingress controller for each partition.
 And, the partition must be associated with a [partition user](https://docs.citrix.com/en-us/citrix-adc/13/admin-partition.html#user-access-and-roles) specific to the Citrix ingress controller instance.

+**Note:**

+Citrix ADC metrics exporter supports exporting metrics from the admin partitions of Citrix ADC.

 ## Prerequisites

 Ensure that: